Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused

 1. Roughly chop the vegetables as shown in the picture to the right.
 Add the chicken and the chopped vegetables to a large soup pan and pour in enough boiling water to come within an inch of the rim.
 Bring back to a boil, turn down the heat and simmer as gently as possible for one hour, carefully turning the chicken halfway through cooking.

-After this time, remove the chicken from the pan with a couple of spatulas and leave for one hour to cool.
-It can subsequently be used as required but I leg to cut off each wing, each leg and thigh and carefully slice off each breast fillet by feeling with and guiding my knife down either side of the breast bone.
+2. After this time, remove the chicken from the pan with a couple of spatulas and leave for one hour to cool.
+It can subsequently be used as required but I leg to cut off each wing, leg and thigh and carefully slice off each breast fillet by feeling with and guiding my knife down either side of the breast bone.
 Any remaining scraps of meat can be picked off by hand.

 3. Very importantly, return the main part of the carcass to the pot, cover and leave to cool completely.

-The next step is to take a large spoon or ladel and carefully skim the impurities from the top off the stock.
+4. The next step is to take a large spoon or ladle and carefully skim the impurities from the top off the stock.
 Try not to stir it in the process of doing this.
 Next, remove the carcass and the vegetable pieces with a slotted spoon and discard.

 5. The final step in preparing our perfect chicken stock is to strain it through some fine cloth, such as muslin or even a clean tea towel.